Frequently Asked Questions

 How should I address the ATEP faculty in communications?

 The ATEP faculty and most of the members of the ESPE Department have earned doctorates; they should be addressed as Dr. (and their surname) until you are instructed otherwise.
-Your clinical instructors should be addressed as Mr. and Ms. until you are directed otherwise.
+Your preceptors should be addressed as Mr. and Ms. until you are directed otherwise.

 What is the pass rate for MSU graduates on the BOC examination?

 Pass rate information for our graduates is calculated by CAATE.
 It is presented in the following table:

 |Number of students graduating from program.||0||9||8||16||33|